andreas-wilm/microsoft-roadshow-hongkong-09-2019/workshop.md

 In this step you will activate an Azure Pass, which allows you to try out Azure for free.
 This is a two-step process where you first create a Microsoft account (if you don't already have one) and then activate the Azure Pass subscription for that account.

 1. Open an Incognito/Private window in your browser (to avoid interference with existing sessions) and follow the  [step-by-step guide](https://www.microsoftazurepass.com/Home/HowTo?Length=5).
-Try using your organisational email account first.
+Try using your organizational email account first.
 If that doesn’t work, please create a new Microsoft Account at https://account.microsoft.com/account.
 You can use any email address for the sign-up process.
 1. After successfully completing the Azure Pass redemption process, you will receive two